frickjack/misc-stuff/Notes/accountHydrate.md

 mfa_serial = arn:aws:iam::012345678901:mfa/yourUser
 ```

-Now you can run commands like this - these tools will prompt you for an MFA code when necessary to acquire a fresh access token:
+With these credentials in place, you can run commands like the following.
+These tools will prompt you for an MFA code when necessary to acquire a fresh access token:
 ```
 export AWS_PROFILE=admin-ohio
 aws s3 ls